-Personal choices and safe behaviors are the best defense against spreading COVID-19 until a vaccine is developed.
-It’s a good idea to be wary of unsourced information, bold claims or instant cures made on social media or circulating among friends.
-Instead, seek information supported by data and backed by the Centers for Disease Control and Prevention (CDC) or other leading medical expert organizations.
+It’s a good idea to be wary of unsourced information, bold claims, or instant cures made on social media or circulating among friends.
+Instead, seek information supported by data and backed by the Centers for Disease Control and Prevention (CDC) or other leading medical organizations.

 Listen to Experts

-COVID-19 is a new strain of the coronavirus and the experts are learning as quickly as possible to understand how best to treat and stop its spread.
-Sound scientific reasoning can change as new information comes to light.
-Information evolves and expert advice can change.
-That’s why it is so important to consult your physician or a health professional to help you make decisions that could impact your health or medical care.
+Sound scientific reasoning can change as new information comes to light, and as information evolves, expert advice can change.
+That’s why it's so important to consult your physician or a health professional to help you make decisions that could impact your health or medical care.